geseib/tgwwalk/README.md

 1. From the **file** menu select **Upload Local Files...** and click **Select files** button, navigate to the key file you created earlier. _note: it should have a .pem extension_.
    ![Upload file to Cloud9](./images/cloud9-uploadfile.png)

-1. In the main panelclick the + sign and launch a **New Terminal**.
+1. In the main panel click the + sign and launch a **New Terminal**.
 This is a bash shell on the Cloud9 Instance

 1. move the key to the .ssh folder: mv _key_name_.pem ~/.ssh/.

 1. secure the key file: chmod 400 ~/.ssh/_key_name_.pem

-1.From another broswer tab, again navigate, Management Console choose **Services** then select **CloudFormation**.
+1.From another browser tab, again navigate to the Management Console and choose **Services** then select **CloudFormation**.

 1. From the EC2 Dashboard, select **Exports** in the left hand menu and find the export for ssh to the CSR: DC1-_stack-name_-CSR-VPC and copy the **Export value**
    ![ssh key and ssh to CSR](./images/cloudformation-csrssh.png)

 1. Back on the **Cloud9** Browser tab paste this into the bash shell. _note: in the command you will notice the -i reference to the pem file you just copied, this is the private half of the key pair.
 The public key is on the Cisco CSR_.
-Answer **yes** to the \*\*Are you sure you want to continue connectiong (yes/no)?
+Answer **yes** to the \*\*Are you sure you want to continue connecting (yes/no)?

 1. you now are connected to the Cisco CSR in the Datacenter VPC.
 We will be configuring the Cisco CSR.

 1. Lets look at the Interfaces by typing a the #prompt: **show ip interface brief** or **sh ip int br** for short.
 You will see the GigabitEhternet1 which is the interface our ipsec tunnel were traverse.

-1. Take a look at the route table on the CSR by typeing at the #prompt: **sh ip route**.
+1. Take a look at the route table on the CSR by typing at the #prompt: **sh ip route**.
 You will see S\* 0.0.0.0/0 which is a static default route pointing to the 10.4.0.1 address.
 This is the local VPC router which will connect the Interface to the Internet Gateway and use an Elastic IP address (its the IP address you used in the SSH command above).
 This is a one-to-one mapping.

 </p>
 </details>